HarmanDotpy/ML/README.md

 # ML_Scratch
-some Ml/DL algo implemetnations from scratch
+Basic ML and DeepLearning algorithms from scratch